-Prior to the beginning of the fall semester, a special new-student orientation program is held for all new incoming freshmen.
-This program will also be offered in the regular fall and spring semester.
+Prior to the beginning of the fall and spring semester, a special new-student orientation program is held for all new students.
 This program is designed to assist the student to:

 - 1. Recognize and identify the difficulties that may be encountered during the initial weeks of college. - 2.
-Recognize procedures and processes that have a direct effect upon progress. - 3.
+Learn the procedures and processes that have a direct effect upon progress. - 3.
 Become aware of the counseling department's services. - 4.
 Recognize the channels of communication that may be utilized during enrollment in college. - 5.
 Provide informal exchange of ideas and/or experiences with a counselor and with other "new" students. - 6.
 Become aware of the services available at the college. - 7.
 Become aware of the general and/or specific information regarding curricula, career information, transfer information. - 8.
-Thoroughly explore the occupation of his/her choice.
+Thoroughly explore the occupation of his/her choice. - 9.
+Meet with his/her academic adviser.